Trekking Tan-awang Bato in Labo, Camarines Norte

 But the recent one was different.
 And as usual, it left me amazed and longing for more.

-Tan-Awang Bato in Labo, Camarines Norte
+Morning Trek at Tan-awang Bato in Labo, Camarines Norte

-One of it is Tan-Awang Bato—a large rock seated strategically in one side of Mt.
+One of it is Tan-Awang Bato—a large rock seated strategically on one side of Mt.
 Bagacay in Brgy.
 Fundado.
 It is a perfect view deck and a place to just breathe in the fresh air from the mountains.

 About 45 minutes into the trek you begin to see boulders mounted, serving as if they are large marks on the trail.
-You will come to think how on earth these boulders are sprawled all over a mountain, as if some giant went berserk and throw these pieces out of wrath.
+You will come to think how on earth these boulders are sprawled all over a mountain as if some giant went berserk and throw these pieces out of wrath.
 We may not know how these came about but these boulders made Mt.
 Bagacay more beautiful and enchanting.

 These big rocks form small passages and a sanctuary for hundreds of bats.
-While you see boulders as you trek, you will also stumble upon Manambuwaya Cave is said to be historical one as this was where General Lukban hide during the Japanese occupation.
+While you see boulders as you trek, you will also stumble upon Manambuwaya Cave is said to be a historical one as this was where General Lukban hide during the Japanese occupation.
 Tourists can go down a slippery pathway leading to the cave’s entrance.
 From here you can now hear the water cascading from Turay-og Falls.

 After this, you continue trekking up to Tan-Awang Bato, which is just about 15-minutes away.
-From the viewpoint, you will see the whole town of Labo, along with its neighbouring towns.
+From the viewpoint, you will see the whole town of Labo, along with its neighboring towns.
 Rice fields, Labo’s Busig-on River, and the luscious greenery brought by tall, coconut trees can also be seen from a distance.

 After almost an hour of rest and taking selfie, it’s time to go down and have a side trip to Turay-og Falls.
 Turay-og Falls has clear, cool waters just right for a quick dip after the tiring trek.
 It has a small river, which waters cascade down the foot of the mountain, up to the streams in the community.
 Going down can be a little challenge as you will pass by boulders again, but this time, much smaller than those you see along the way up.